surma/surma.dev/content/things/rust-to-webassembly.md

 ### wasm-opt

-Another tool that should almost never be excluded from your build pipeline is `wasm-opt` from [binaryen].
+Another tool that should almost always be a part of your build pipeline is `wasm-opt` from [binaryen].
 It is another collection of optimization passes that work purely on the WebAssembly VM instructions, agnostic to the source language they were produced with.
 Of course, higher-level languages have more information to work with to apply more sophisticated optimizations, so `wasm-opt` is not a replacement for enabled optimizations on your language’s compiler.
 However, it does often manage to shave a couple additional bytes off your module size.

 ```
 $ wasm-opt -O3 -o output.wasm target/wasm32-unknown-unknown/my_project.wasm